natethegreat1989/100-days-of-code/log.md

 **Thoughts**
 Need to get better at inserting custom/ self created blocks of code into main body without screwing up other things.
 Testing?

+### Day 29: Nov 14, Thursday

+**Today's Progress**:
+LPTHW

+**Thoughts**
+Lagging on daily updates, need to place more time in routine for journaling & updates.

+### Day 30: Nov 15, Friday

+**Today's Progress**:
+tutorial hell, stuck between thinking I know what to do and blowing up my project when I implement my own code.

+**Thoughts**
+frustrated - gotta bust a plateau

+### Day 31: Nov 16, Saturday

+**Today's Progress**:

+**Thoughts**

+### Day 32: Nov 17, Sunday

+**Today's Progress**:
+first day writing no lines of code since start - taking a small #python break. however, lots of reading with new #books delivered today.

+**Thoughts**
+Rest my head

+### Day 33: Nov 18, Monday

+**Today's Progress**:
+Started Learn Ruby the hard way - installed ruby learning what variables and strings look like.
+Interestingly not very different from python at all.

+**Thoughts**
+Ruby is V similar to python.
+Need to start committing everything to git. keep myself honest with metrics.
+Build the personal improvement tracker.